Sid-Myla/Hackutd24CC/server/README.md

 ### credit_prediction.py
 Machine Learning model used to generate credit scores, utlizies the model created in test_ml.py.
 Training data is found in train_credit.csv

+## For MLH
+Most of the code in this sample is contributed by me.
+The only files implemented by my teammate are investment_functions.py and community_functions.py